dotnet/docs-maui/docs/migration/bootstrap.md

 ---
 title: "Bootstrap your migrated app"
-description: "Updating your application files and creating MauiProgram." ms.date: 1/31/2023
+description: "Learn how to modify your converted Xamarin.Forms projects to bootstrap the app on .NET MAUI." ms.date: 1/31/2023
 ---